filecoin-project/fevm-hardhat-kit/README.md

 yarn hardhat get-address
 ```

-Copy the f1 address (the one that says to send faucet funds).
-We will use this in the next step to send faucet funds.
+The f4address is the filecoin representation of your Ethereum address.
+This will be needed for the faucet in the next step.

-Also record the f0 address.
-We will use the f0 address when interacting with the SimpleCoin contract.
+The Ethereum address will be used otherwise.

 ## Fund the Deployer Address

-Go to the [Wallaby faucet](https://wallaby.network/#faucet), and paste in the address we copied in the previous step.
+Go to the [Wallaby faucet](https://wallaby.network/#faucet), and paste in the f4 address we copied in the previous step.
 This will send some wallaby testnet FIL to the account.

 ## Deploy the SimpleCoin Contract